coryan/coryan.github.io/_posts/2017-01-19-on-benchmarking-part-5.md

 [bug](https://github.com/coryan/jaybeams/commit/536f02372aa704a9be8e4853b54ad05f044c49fa#diff-04fdce1eb7bc3df53f7154b8dd889c5fR57)
 I had accidentally disabled the CPU frequency scaling settings in the benchmark driver.
+The data is auto-correlated because sometimes the load generated by the benchmark changes the P-state of the processor, and that affects several future results.
 A quick
 [fix](https://github.com/coryan/jaybeams/commit/b79ae7d87a64ca8d1ee38c8f6c32978a801959c7)
-and the results look much better:
+to set the P-state to a fixed value, and the results look much better:

 ![](/public/{{page.id}}/data.plot.png
 "Raw Data for the Initial Test Results")